Tracy Stickler — Vice President and Editor-in-Chief

 Before landing in journalism, Cameron earned a doctorate in comparative literature from Cornell University (cold) and a master’s degree in creative writing from the University of Texas (hot).

-In the perfectly mild climes of the Bay Area, Cameron enjoys hiking, running, biking, and swimming in fresh water.
+In the perfectly mild climate of the Bay Area, Cameron enjoys hiking, running, biking, and swimming in fresh water.
 He has recently discovered that he can put most of these together and call it a triathlon.
 At rest, Cameron enjoys reading, writing creatively, and the company of well-behaved children and poorly behaved canines.